harishmuh/SQL_challenges/CTE_Windows_function.md

 ````

 ![image](https://github.com/user-attachments/assets/257715f3-2fb0-471f-b362-155b9a791473)

-Number the films within each rating group starting from 1.
+*Number the films within each rating group starting from 1.

  Limit to Top 5 Films per Rating.
+Show only the top 5 films for each rating group.

 ````sql
 WITH cte AS